MultiF95/Donaurebe-Checker-2.0/readme.md

-# Donaurebe Checker 2 for Linux
+# Donaurebe Checker 2 for Linux (may work in OSX too)

 ## Description